-There are photos online of dogs and cats available for adoption from the Friends of the Cleveland Kennel organization.
+There are photos online of dogs available for adoption at the Cleveland Kennel.
 The reclamation fee for return of a lost dog to its owner is $40 plus a license fee, if the dog is not licensed.

 The cost of the license fee depends on the time of year that the animal is reclaimed.
 From December 1st to January 31st the fee is $21 From January 31st to November 30th the fee is $41.
 Licenses are available at the Division of Animal Control Services.
 All persons wishing to access this service must present a photo ID in order to enter the building.

 Help is available for Cleveland residents concerned about the stray cat population.
 The City recently granted $10,000 to the Animal Protective League to help defray the cost of sterilization of feral cats.

 Currently, the APL is providing spay/neuter services at an affordable rate for feral cats and kittens.
 Information about the Cleveland APL Trap-Neuter-Return Program for feral cats can be found here.

 216.664.3069 - 24 hours/day Weekdays and 7 am to 11 pm Saturday/Sunday

 Animal complaints include complaints of barking dogs, dogs running loose, dog bites, and other dog nuisances.
 The City of Cleveland Animal Control Services responds to calls concerning animal ordinances, and it provides stray animal pickup throughout the City of Cleveland.

 Cleveland Animal Control Services Volunteer Opportunities